 The Marion Parks Department is responsible for Marion’s Urban Tree management and hired a City Arborist in January 2016 and an arborist technician in May 2016.
 The work requirements of these two positions will be directly supported by the Urban Forest Utility Fund.

-With the threat of the Emerald Ash Borer currently in and around Linn County, funds will also be used to pay for tree removal and replacement of City-owned trees.
+With the confirmation of the Emerald Ash Borer currently in and around Linn County, funds will also be used to pay for tree removal and replacement of City-owned trees.
 The City’s Emerald Ash Borer Readiness Plan includes a provision to help offset private tree replacement costs for residents.

 How has the fund grown?